dankelleher/glass/README.md

     "/"(controller:"auth")

 You now have a working Glass application.
 Start up the grails project using run-app, and open a browser to the project root.
 You will be redirected to Google to login and provide authorisation for the app to gain access to your Glass timeline.
 Once you have provided authorisation, you will be redirected to whichever controller and action is set in the config.

+## Examples

+An example application, TellAJoke, can be found in the [examples](examples/) directory.
+This is a very simple application, that posts a random Chuck Norris joke of questionable comic value to the user's timeline on the user's request.
+It demonstrates the basics of posting to the timeline and responding to notifications.
+For more information see the [readme](examples/TellAJoke/README.md).

 ## Plugin Details